Republican-Led Senate Investigation Finds Russia Helped Donald Trump In 2016 ‘At The Direction Of The Kremlin’

 The goal of Russia’s “information warfare” effort, the Senate panel found, was to “influence the 2016 U.S. presidential election by harming Hillary Clinton’s chances of success and supporting Donald Trump.”

-The Senate Intelligence Committee, which is chaired by Republican Richard Burr who during the 2016 campaign was an outspoken supporter of Trump, also concluded that the pro-Trump social media Russian propaganda effort was carried out “at the direction of the Kremlin.”
+The Senate Intelligence Committee, which is chaired by Republican Richard Burr, who during the 2016 campaign was an outspoken supporter of Trump, also concluded that the pro-Trump social media Russian propaganda effort was carried out “at the direction of the Kremlin.”

 The Senate Intelligence Committee is now the third major investigative body to conclude after a lengthy investigation that Russia helped Trump win the election.
 Previously, an assessment by the U.S. intelligence community, as the report issued by special counsel Robert Mueller, both came to the same conclusion.

-The 85-page report is the second of five reports planned by the Senate Intelligence Committee, based on its investigation into Russian involvement in the 2016 campaign.
+The 85-page report is the second of five reports planned by the Senate Intelligence Committee based on its investigation into Russian involvement in the 2016 campaign.
 In the first report, as reported by The Inquisitr, the committee focused on Russian infiltration of America’s “election infrastructure,” revealing that Russian hackers infiltrated election computer systems in “all 50 states.”

-One Intelligence Committee member, Oregon Democrat Ron Wyden, warned in an addendum to the earlier report that if Trump loses the 2020 presidential election, Russia will not give up, and will wage an all-out effort to “delegitimize” the election results.
+One Intelligence Committee member, Oregon Democrat Ron Wyden, warned in an addendum to the earlier report that if Trump loses the 2020 presidential election, Russia will not give up and will wage an all-out effort to “delegitimize” the election results.

 “By flooding social media with false reports, conspiracy theories, and trolls, and by exploiting existing divisions, Russia is trying to breed distrust of our democratic institutions and our fellow Americans,” Burr said.

-The report concludes, according to analysis by The Daily Beast, that the primary tool used by the Russians on social media to exploit existing divisions in U.S. society as part of its effort to help Trump, was racism.
+The report concludes, according to analysis by The Daily Beast, that the primary tool used by the Russians on social media to exploit existing divisions in U.S. society as part of its effort to help Trump was racism.

 “No single group of Americans was targeted by IRA information operatives more than African-Americans,” the report states.
 “By far, race and related issues were the preferred target of the information warfare campaign designed to divide the country in 2016.”